PKUliujl/GeoPacker/README.md

 CITATION
 =====================
-If you find GeoPacker useful in your research, please cite:
+If you find GeoPacker useful in your research, please cite it: